The Bluebook Construction vs Downtobid's Network: Side-By-Side Comparison

 After successfully uploading the plans, the software immediately scans them to detect scopes.
 The process takes between 10 and 30 minutes, depending on the project’s complexity.
 You’ll receive an email once the process is completed.

-• A brief description of what’s inside every bid package
+- A brief description of what’s inside every bid package.

-• Plan sections where the scope was detected.
+- Plan sections where the scope was detected.

-• A list of recommended local subcontractors matching project requirements.
+- A list of recommended local subcontractors matching project requirements.

 The software breaks down the scope to help the estimating team create accurate estimates, eliminating the need for a stand-alone estimating software.

-Our software then creates a suggested bid schedule to help you contact the right subs for the project.
+Downtobid then creates a suggested bid schedule to help you contact the right subs for the project.
 It suggests the period when subcontractors are active to trigger their response and improve bid participation.
 The follow-ups help general contractors contact subs who haven’t responded to invites.
 They’re spaced to avoid overwhelming trade partners or ending up in the spam folder.

-We have created a sub-centric planroom to help subcontractors access construction plans and detect opportunities.
+The tool has a sub-centric planroom to help subcontractors access construction plans and detect opportunities.

 You can filter subs by how interested they are and their responses.